Skip to content

 Benjamin Moore Salamander vs Sherwin Williams Cascades

-The LRV of Cascades is 4, which makes it just a touch lighter than Salamander.
-I’m not even sure how accurate that is, because Sherwin Williams always provides the LRV in a round number, so Cascades could just as easily be a 3.75 rounded up.
+The LRV of Cascades is 4, which makes it just a touch darker than Salamander.
+I’m not even sure how accurate that is, because Sherwin Williams and Benjamin Moore no longer measure LRV the same.

 The only difference between Cascades and Salamander, is that Salamander is closer to gray, where Cascades is a more saturated blue-green.
 They are in the exact same family on the color wheel.